Uromune: History

 Uromune was first described in the literature by 2012.
 The vaccine has been available since 2010 in clinical practice.
-It was developed and marketed in Spain by the pharmaceutical company Inmunotek S.L. in Madrid.
+It was developed and marketed in Spain by the pharmaceutical company Immunotek S.L. in Madrid.
 The vaccine has also since been approved in Mexico and the Dominican Republic.
 As of October 2023, Uromune is under development for use in other countries and is in the preregistration phase of development, with approval pending in Canada.
 It is also available for patients through various special-access (compassionate-use) programs in 26 countries.
 Countries where Uromune is under development or available through early-access programs include Australia, Belgium, Canada, Chile, the Czech Republic, Denmark, Finland, France, Germany, Luxembourg, the Netherlands, New Zealand, Norway, Portugal, Romania, Serbia, Slovakia, Slovenia, Sweden, Turkey, and the United Kingdom, among others.
 A notable exception among countries is the United States, where more stringent clinical trials are likely to be required before Uromune could be approved or made available.
 Moreover, a United States-based randomized controlled trial may be required for approval in this country.
 Development of Uromune in Canada has been licensed to Red Leaf Medical.